What is a Savings bank account?

 - Various charges and AMCs are going to be levied on you.

-Find out the rate of interest
+Find out the Rate of Interest

 You have got to know what the Bank is offering you.
 As you are going to keep your funds in this bank, it’s necessary to know well in advance what you’re going to get in return.